chain4travel/camino-docs/docs/camino-messenger/cancellation.md

   which sets the status of the cancellation to `FINALIZED` and updates the token status to `CANCELLED`. (`finalizeCancellation` function on CM Accounts calls the `finalizeCancellation` function on the BookingToken contract)
-- In case of the payment token address is not `OFFCHAIN_PAYMENT`, the `finalizeCancellation` call also does the refund operation, transferring the amount from the supplier's CM Account to the distributor's CM Account, in the currency of the provided payment token address.
+- In case of the payment token address not being `OFFCHAIN_PAYMENT`, the `finalizeCancellation` call also does the refund operation, transferring the amount from the supplier's CM Account to the distributor's CM Account, in the currency of the provided payment token address.
 (ERC20 or native coin if the